shpongledsummer/minimal-forecast-card/README.md

 entity: weather.home
 ```

-This gives you a horizontal 7-day forecast, 5 items visible at a time, a sparkline temperature curve, and the `clean` style.
+This gives you a horizontal 7-day forecast with 5 items visible at a time, a sparkline temperature curve, and the `clean` style.
 Everything else is optional.

 <!-- SCREENSHOT PLACEHOLDER: basic default card -->
 <!-- <img width="400" alt="image" src="URL_HERE" /> -->